HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

 {% include draft_content_note.md content="page" %}

-This section of the Implementation Guide focuses on enabling providers and facilities to coordinate cost and planned service(s) or item(s) information for a patient’s period of care for which multi-provider Good Faith Estimates (GFE) are required, either to provide to the patient or to submit to a payer (for patients using insurance.)
+This section of the Implementation Guide focuses on enabling providers and facilities to coordinate cost and planned service(s) or item(s) information for a patient’s period of care for which multi-provider Good Faith Estimates (GFE) are required, either to provide to the patient or, optionally, to submit to a payer (for patients using insurance.)

 This guide supports the: